kubernetes/contributor-site/content/en/events/kcc2020/_index.md

 December 13th 2020

 #### What is Discord?
-Discord is a communications platform geared towards games and real time communication.
-While similar to slack, it adds the concepts of voice channels, where you can join others
+[Discord](https://discord.com/) is a hosted online communication platform similar to Slack, but with a focus on voice and video in addition to text base chat.
+It’s been built [to support the hosting of a safe, positive and inclusive space.](https://discord.com/safety)

 #### Are family/friends allowed?
 Yes!
 Please have them register as a family/friend and use the email you registered with as the reference.
 They must agree to abide by the Code of Conduct while attending.